 Andrea works at the intersections of copyright, cultural institutions, and the public domain.
 Her research considers the impact of digital technologies on the preservation and dissemination of cultural heritage and the obstacles and opportunities presented by the digital realm.
 She frequently writes and presents on open culture and the impact that a claim to copyright in reproductions has on meaningful access to and reuse of our common cultural heritage in the public domain.

 Recently, Andrea completed the Display At Your Own Risk, a research-led exhibition experiment featuring digital surrogates of public domain works made available by cultural institutions.
-Her work has been about by Hyperallergic and curated in the group exhibition No Copyright Infringement Intended.
+Her work has been written about by Hyperallergic and curated in the group exhibition No Copyright Infringement Intended.

 She's currently working on a new resource called the Copyright Cortex, which catalogues material about copyright and digital cultural heritage to provide the GLAM sector with scholarly commentary, practical guidance, and real world case studies all in one place.